cmfrancescut/studia/docs/components/button.md

 # Button

 Studia has several button variants.
 Notes on use:
-* Only one action variant should be present on a page (to avoid confusing users); all other buttons should be secondary, ghost, or unstyled
+* Only one "action" variant should be present on a page (to avoid confusing users as it is a 'call to action'); all other buttons should be "secondary", ghost, or unstyled

 ## Enabled
 <StudiaButton variant="action" name="action">Action</StudiaButton>